fabioalves98/HumanRobotColaboration/hrc-docs/docs/logbook.md

 ## 20/10 - IRISLab

-- Tests as ecmpreiments photos and screenshots
+- Tests and experiments photos and screenshots
 - Weight tests

 ## 21/10 - Biblioteca